harshac/darbadar/_posts/blogs/2019-02-04-looking-back-at-a-year-of-living-and-travelling-across-europe-I.md

 ---
 layout: post
-title: "Looking back at a year of living and travelling across Europe"
+title: "Looking back at a year of living and travelling across Europe - I"
 location: "Europe"
 latitude: 44.3069967
 longitude: -12.62951